-You arrived in London expecting to feel like a Lord or a Lady, but you’re staying in a cramped AirBnB in Archway.
-This is not what you signed up for.
-Get back on track with breakfast or afternoon tea at The Wolseley, an historic, over the top grand cafe that’s housed in a former vintage car showroom.
-It’s a stunning place, and the excellent food and service is well worth pulling on a proper shirt for.
+If you arrived in London expecting to feel like a Lord or Lady but your Airbnb isn’t quite cutting it, then drop your bags and head to The Wolseley instead.
+This is a historic and over the top grand cafe that’s housed in a former vintage car showroom.
+It’s a stunning place, and the food and service is well worth pulling on a proper shirt for.
 It’s popular at any time of day, so book ahead.

 An old-school English greasy spoon is a beautiful thing, and it doesn’t get much more old-school than this East End classic.
 You’ll hear plenty of cockney accents, the vibe is incredibly warm and welcoming, and you’ll immediately be made to feel like part of the community.
 As for the food, the Full English breakfast is huge and the tea is strong - don’t order a latte unless you want everyone to know that you’re from out of town.

 Good Indian food is to Londoners what good Mexican food is to Texans.
 It’s a privilege but also a birthright.
-Within the last few years, Dishoom changed the game by creating an Indian restaurant that looks and feels modern, yet also serves food of the same quality that you might conceivably eat in the subcontinent.
+Within the last few years, Dishoom changed the game by creating an Indian restaurant that looks and feels modern, yet also serves food of the same quality that you might conceivably eat in Southern Asia.
 There are several Dishooms located around town, and there will always be a queue regardless of which one you visit, though the Soho and Shoreditch restaurants are the ones we’d hedge our bets on.
 Either way, make sure the chicken ruby curry and lamb chops are on your table.